Peter Green (musician): 1997–2020: Peter Green Splinter Group and later life

 Along with the other members of Fleetwood Mac, Green was inducted into the Rock and Roll Hall of Fame in 1998.
 In the early 2000s there were rumours of a reunion of the early line-up of Fleetwood Mac, involving Green and Jeremy Spencer.
 The two guitarists and vocalists were apparently unconvinced of the merits of such a project, but in April 2006, during a question-and-answer session on the Penguin Fleetwood Mac fan website, bassist John McVie said of the reunion idea:

 In May 2009, Green was the subject of the BBC Four documentary Peter Green: Man of the World produced by Henry Hadaway.
 On 25 February 2020 an all-star tribute concert was performed at the London Palladium, billed as "Mick Fleetwood and Friends Tribute to Peter Green".
-The Guitar World review said that Green was not in attendance and possibly unaware of the event.
+Fleetwood said the following year that Green was aware of the concert but did not attend.
+An album from this performance was released under the title Celebrate the Music of Peter Green and the Early Years of Fleetwood Mac.